How the EV FBT Exemption Works in Australia (2026)

 2. First held date.
 The vehicle must have been first held and used on or after 1 July 2022.
 Vehicles purchased before that date do not qualify regardless of type.

 3. Price cap.
 The vehicle’s GST-inclusive value must not have exceeded the Luxury Car Tax (LCT) threshold for fuel-efficient vehicles at the time of first retail sale.
-For 2025–26, that threshold is $91,387.
+For 2026–27 that threshold is $91,661, up from $91,387 in 2025–26.
+The threshold that applies is the one in force when the car was first sold.
 The price used is the first retail sale price - not a discounted price you may have negotiated later.

 All three conditions must be met.
 A $95,000 BEV does not qualify even though it is a battery electric vehicle.